meAnkit18/Pocket-Money-Tracker/README.md

 Thanks to the amazing developer community and open-source contributors for sharing so much knowledge 🙏

 ---
+## 📄 License

+This project is licensed under the **MIT License** —
+you are free to use, modify, and distribute it with proper attribution.

+🔗 See the full license text in the [LICENSE](LICENSE) file.

 > Feel free to fork, contribute, or just give feedback.
 I'd love to connect with fellow devs!